Arijit Singh

-Arijit Singh (born 25 April 1987) is an Indian singer and music composer.
-The recipient of several accolades including a National Film Award and six Filmfare Awards, he has recorded songs in several Indian languages and has established himself as one of the leading playback singers of Bollywood.
+Arijit Singh ([ɔrid͡ʒit ʃiŋho]; born 25 April 1987) is an Indian playback singer, composer, music producer and instrumentalist.
+A leading figure in contemporary Hindi film music, he is the recipient of several accolades including two National Film Awards and eight Filmfare Awards.
+He was conferred the Padma Shri by the Government of India in 2025.

-Singh began his career when he participated in the contemporary reality show, Fame Gurukul in 2005, but didn't receive widespread recognition before the release of "Tum Hi Ho" and "Chahun Main Ya Naa" in 2013.
-He is considered as one of the greatest singers of his generation.
-He was declared the most-streamed Indian artist of 2020, 2021 and 2022 by Spotify.
-He is the most followed Asian soloist on Spotify.
+Singh began his career when he participated in the reality show Fame Gurukul in 2005.
+He made his Hindi cinema debut in 2011 with the song "Phir Mohabbat" for the film Murder 2.
+He received wider recognition with the release of "Tum Hi Ho" from Aashiqui 2 in 2013, which earned him his first Filmfare Award for Best Male Playback Singer.
+He won the National Film Award for Best Male Playback Singer twice for the songs "Binte Dil" from Padmaavat (2018) and "Kesariya" from Brahmāstra: Part One – Shiva (2022).

+Spotify declared Singh the most-streamed Indian artist for five consecutive years (2020–2024).
+As of October 2025, he is the most-followed artist globally on Spotify, with over 161 million followers.

 Early life

-Arijit Singh was born on 25 April 1987 in Jiaganj, Murshidabad, West Bengal to Kakkar Singh, a Punjabi Sikh father and Aditi Singh, a Bengali Hindu mother.
+Arijit Singh was born on 25 April 1987 in Jiaganj, Murshidabad, West Bengal, to Kakkar Singh, a Punjabi Sikh father and Aditi Singh, a Bengali Hindu mother.
 His paternal family came from Lahore during the Partition.
 He began his music training at a very young age at home.
 His maternal aunt trained in Indian classical music, and his maternal grandmother used to sing.
 His maternal uncle played the tabla, and his mother also sang and played the tabla.
 He studied at Raja Bijay Singh High School and later at the Sripat Singh College, a University of Kalyani affiliate.
 According to him he "was a decent student, but cared more about music" and his parents decided to train him professionally.
 He was taught Indian classical music by Rajendra Prasad Hazari and trained in tabla by Dhirendra Prasad Hazari.
 Birendra Prasad Hazari taught him Rabindra Sangeet (songs written and composed by Rabindranath Tagore) and pop music.
 At the age of three, he started training under the Hazari brothers, and at the age of nine, he got a scholarship from the government for training in vocals in Indian classical music.

-Growing up, he listened to Mozart, Beethoven and Bengali classical music.
-He idolized musicians like Bade Ghulam Ali Khan, Ustad Rashid Khan, Zakir Hussain and Anand Chatterjee, and enjoyed listening to Kishore Kumar, Hemant Kumar, and Manna Dey.
+Growing up, he listened to Mozart, Beethoven and Modern Bengali music.
+He idolised musicians like Bade Ghulam Ali Khan, Ustad Rashid Khan, Zakir Hussain and Anand Chatterjee, and enjoyed listening to Kishore Kumar, Hemant Kumar, and Manna Dey.